 What Is What-If Analysis In Excel?

-What-If Analysis is a feature used to see the different scenarios when one or more variables change and the overall outcome changes.
+The What-If Analysis is a feature used to observe the different scenarios when one or more variables change resulting in a change in the overall outcome.
 It helps us build different scenarios, achieve goal seek numbers, and create data tables using variables.

 For instance, a printing shop prints approximately 1000 copies per day.
 Therefore, the estimated profit is calculated as $500.
 So, now we need to know what the profit will be using what-if scenarios such as what if the company prints 1500 copies, 2000 copies, and 2500 copies.
 By using What-If analysis, we can create scenarios for profit.